crodier/software-blog/_posts/2025-03-27-good-intentions.md

 (WIP - written on my phone on the train, needs some editing)

 The road to software hell is indeed paved with good intentions.
-No where in humanity has it ever been as easy to wish to do something good, and instead make a terrible horror or a project.
+No where in humanity has it ever been as easy to wish to do something good, and instead make a terrible horror of a project.

-Working with elite talent, it has taken me decades to become decent at using good judgment before I begin a large software project.
+Working with elite mentors, it has taken me decades to become decent at using good judgment before I begin a large software project.
 Like a chess game, it is extremely challenging to see what outcome a 'good software plan' will result in.

-Software is a frustrating and time-consuming activity.
+Software is also a frustrating and time-consuming activity.
 Engineers are often trying to improve the craft, but are generally not in a position to do so.

 In my blogs I will detail three totally flawed,
 $ 100-million dollar software efforts,
 each of which was totally unnecessary.

-All three cases share one key quality—trying to improve a system in a novel and unproven manner.
-As well all three share never having been compared to alternatives properly and in a detailed manner - only a hand wavy comparison stating 'this will be better'.  without any data.
+Each of the three cases share at least one key qualities—trying to **improve a software system in a novel and unproven way.**

+2nd, all three share the quality of having never been compared to alternatives properly and in a detailed manner—only a hand wavy comparison stating 'this will be better' - **without any real data.**

 ## Apple values scrutiny of ideas